Sanek619/Cython/README.md

 # Cython
-This code measures the speed of work Cython, using the example of Fibonacci numbers.
-Cython works faster than Python.
-Use this code to speed up your code Python.
+This code measures the speed of Cython using Fibonacci numbers as an example.
+Cython is faster than Python.
+Use some of this code to speed up your Python code.